longyuxi/dew-lover/README.md

 - (10/24/2020) Moved all the tools to the Git repository.
 Might consider deleting the source file and only keep the executables if we run out of space in this repository.
 - (10/27/2020) Hector uploaded all the data into the Data folder.
 - (10/27/2020) Added data/* to .gitignore.
 Also added a generate_file_tree.sh that can generate a directory tree file for the data folder.
+- (10/30/2020) Compiled BWA
+- (10/30/2020) Tried doing alignment on some files in the data repository.
+Found that some files might be corrupt.